This Post: Best tips to prep and succeed at your next blogging conference or networking event.

 CAP TIP for Business Cards:

-You could also consider to include a promotional message on your business card.
-Maybe you’re launching a new product or service.
+You could also consider including a promotional message on your business card.
+For example, maybe you’re launching a new product or service.
 You could create a special discount for your blogging conference friends and print it on your business card.

 This might work well if you are in the blog about the blogging niche.